-Multiscale modelling is a powerful approach in which simulations on different scales, and with different underlying approximations are unified, either by sharing independently derived parameters, or by running together as a hybrid model.
-We are combining simulations from the quantum mechanical through to differential equation modelling of biochemical pathways to understand better, for example, the role of calcium signalling and its effect on certain metabolic diseases.
+We're combining simulations from the quantum mechanical through to differential equation modelling of biochemical pathways.
+This will help us better understand, for example, the role of calcium signalling and its effect on certain metabolic diseases.

 Classical and quantum mechanical methodology development

-At the Computational Systems Chemistry Research Group we are pioneering the development of new methodologies for the simulation of matter, ranging from linear-scaling density functional methods in the form of the ONETEP software, through to classical and combined quantum mechanics/molecular mechanics methods for calculating protein-ligand binding affinities.
-The development of these approaches is always strongly motivated by relevant application areas.
+We're leading the development of new methodologies for the simulation of matter.
+This ranges from linear-scaling density functional methods, to classical and combined quantum mechanics and molecular mechanics methods for calculating protein-ligand binding affinities.

 Drug design, binding, delivery, transport and metabolism